zk-passport/openpassport/README.md

 ## Contributing

 We are actively looking for contributors.
 Please check the [open issues](https://github.com/zk-passport/proof-of-passport/issues) if you don't know were to start!
-We will provide bounties starting from $100 for any significant progress on these.
+We will offer bounties from $100 to $1000 for any significant progress on these, depending on difficulty.
 Please contact us for more details.

 ## Contact us